USFWS/secas/_posts/2024-10-03-the-burdens-that-these-baskets-carry.md

 <figure>
   <img src="http://secassoutheast.org/images/RivercaneCollage2.jpg" alt="Collage of photos of people processing rivercane."/>
   <figcaption>The Jena Band of Choctaw meets as a community to strip and peel cane in Jena, LA.
-Photos courtesy of Rose Fischer.</figcaption>
+Photos courtesy of Ms. Rose Fischer.</figcaption>
 </figure>

 After the workshop was over, bird experts and rivercane conservationists came away with a better understanding of the importance of native rivercane as a cultural keystone species.
 Even though traditional ecologists may think little is known of this rare ecosystem, the workshop demonstrated that a deep source of TEK still exists.
 However, much remains to be done together to ensure that this knowledge awakens at a time and place appropriate to emerge.